Vielfras/hu_react_final_project/README.md

         - [x] Must have one of the following special chars: *_-&^%$#@!
     - [x] Email verification
     - [x] Form fields must show success/failure visualy to user
+    - [ ] Add FormField for password validation - needs to be the same as previous password.
 - [ ] Login/SignUp
-    - [ ] Save access token across visits
+    - [X] Save access token across visits
 - [ ] Pages
     - [ ] Create New Business
     - [ ] Edit Business Card